alexandru/alexn.org/_posts/2011-12-15-crawling-the-android-marketplace-155200-apps.md

   I had a very specific need for fetching the details for some apps in the Android marketplace, in an automated manner.
 Here I'm describing a script that I used to crawl the marketplace back in 2011.
 ---

-<p class="intro withcap">I had a very specific need for fetching the details for some apps in
+<p class="intro">I had a very specific need for fetching the details for some apps in
 the Android marketplace, in an automated manner.
 Here I'm describing a script that I used to crawl the marketplace back in 2011.</p>